roxk/idlgen/README.md

 1. Add a new runtime class (view model or XAML page) from C++/WinRT template.
 Or, you can start with existing runtime classes.
 2. Add `pch.h` and `idlgen.h`, and other necessary includes in the header of your implementation type.
+3. Make your implementation class inherits `idlgen::author_class`.
-3. Edit the header file.
+4. Edit the header file.
 E.g. add a method.
-4. Build the project.
+5. Build the project.
 A custom build step that generates idl files would run before `Midl`.
-5. Viola!
+6. Viola!
 The idl file of the implementation type has been updated. `Midl` would then update/generate a `winmd` with the modification, and C++/WinRT would pick it up when generating projection.
-6. Made a mistake in header, e.g. forgot to add an import?
+7. Made a mistake in header, e.g. forgot to add an import?
 No worries!
 Just edit your header and rebuild.
 Idlgen would pick up your changes and proceed to generate an updated idl.
 It just works™️.

 The library would generate the whole runtimm class definition for you.
 There should be literally zero edit you need to make on the resultant idl file.

 ### Automatically Generated Structures

 The library could automatically generate the following structures in an ordinary idl files:
-- Runtime class definition, if an implementation type is found
+- Runtime class definition, if an implementation type inherits `author_class`
 - All (static) methods
 - All (static) events
 - Import for supported entities in another header file.
 Supported entities include